 Alabama Theatre – Its fully staged variety show features dance, comedy and a wide array of music, from country and gospel to Broadway, pop and rock.
 The theater also presents concerts with guest artists like the Oak Ridge Boys, the Righteous Brothers, the Temptations and Four Tops.

 Festivals – Enjoy music, dancing, arts, crafts and fun eats at one of North Myrtle Beach’s many annual events and festivals.
-The lineup includes Mayfest on Main, Carolina Country Music Fest, SOS Fall Migration, the Irish Italian International Festival, South Carolina Songwriters Festival and Christmas Cantata.
+The lineup includes Carolina Country Music Fest, SOS Fall Migration and the Irish Italian International Festival.

 North Myrtle Beach Area Historical Museum – Exhibits and programs showcase the history of the area, from its first inhabitants to its rise as a top family vacation destination.